shawcorey/shawcorey/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my blogapp.
+- 🔭 I’m currently working on my blogapp 👨🏾‍💻.
-- 🌱 I’m currently learning Spring and MySQL
+- 🌱 I’m currently learning Spring and MySQL.
 - 👯 I’m looking to collaborate on everyrthing.
-- 🤔 I’m looking for help with Spring
+- 🤔 I’m looking for help with Spring.
 - 📫 How to reach me: shaw.corey@gmail.com
-- ⚡ Fun fact: I am a former gymnastics instructor
+- ⚡ Fun fact: I am a former gymnastics instructor 🤸🏾‍♂️
 <!--
 **shawcorey/shawcorey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.